 The dynamic configuration uses the typical operator pattern for operation. k0s controller will detect when the object changes and will reconcile the configuration changes to be reflected to how different components are configured.
 So say you want to change the MTU setting for kube-router CNI networking you'd change the config to contain e.g.:

 kuberouter: mtu: 1350 autoMTU: false

 This will change the kube-router related configmap and thus make kube-router to use different MTU settings for new pods.

 The configuration object is a 1-to-1 mapping with the existing configuration YAML.
 All the configuration options EXCEPT options under

 As with any Kubernetes cluster there are certain things that just cannot be changed on-the-fly, this is the list of non-changeable options:

 The dynamic configuration reconciler operator will write status events for all the changes it detects.
-To see all related events you can query the events where the source object is this k0s config object:
+To see all dynamic config related events, use:

 LAST SEEN TYPE REASON OBJECT MESSAGE 64s Warning FailedReconciling clusterconfig/k0s failed to validate config: [invalid pod CIDR invalid ip address] 59s Normal SuccessfulReconcile clusterconfig/k0s Succesfully reconciler cluster config 69s Warning FailedReconciling clusterconfig/k0s cannot change CNI provider from kuberouter to calico